platformsh/platformsh-docs/docs/src/domains/steps/custom-non-production-domains.md

 {{< /note >}}

 To add custom non-production domains yourself, you must be a **project admin**.
-You can add custom domains to up to 5 environments per project (production environment included).
+You can add custom domains to up to 5 environments per project (not including the production environment).
+This is not a hard limit, it can be increased at no charge on request (the intention is mostly to prevent abuse).

 If you delete a production custom domain, all of the attached custom non-production domains are deleted too.